T1xx1/Svg.js/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to make things work better
+about: Create a report to make things work better
 title: 'Bug'
 labels: 'bug'
 assignees: ''
 ---

+# Bug report

 **Description**
-[Describe the bug you found]
+[Describe the bug]

 **Steps to find the bug**
 1. [Go to]